asimojs/asimo/README.md

 # asimo

-Asimo is a micro libray that allows to ease **JS dependency** management (i.e. to share/retrieve objects or modules in a JS/TS code base).
-Asimo approach is different from traditional solutions like **Dependency Injection (DI)** libraries as its principle is to retrieve dependencies **on-demand** and **asynchronously** (which also allow to load the dependency module on-demand, thus the name ASYnchronous MOdule loader).
+Asimo is a micro libray that helps managing **JS objects & modules dependencies** (e.g. to share/retrieve objects or modules in a JS/TS code base).
+Asimo approach is different from traditional solutions like **Dependency Injection (DI)** libraries as its principle is to retrieve dependencies **on-demand** and **asynchronously** (which also allows to load the dependency module on-demand, thus the name ASYnchronous MOdule loader).

 Asimo was built from the following realizations:

 -   **Advanced testing requires a _generic_ mechanism to replace code dependencies in test environments** (e.g. to use a fake _localStorage_ service to simulate different start state in an application).
--   **Dependency Injection is not adapted to client-side code** as client applications cannot afford loading a large code base on application startup.
+-   **Dependency Injection is not well suited to progressive code load**, such as in client applications where large code bases cannot be loaded on application startup.
 With Dependency injections, all dependencies are loaded when a given entity is created which eventually results in large code packages (unless significant effort is made to prevent that issue).
-On the contrary, **asimo approach is to load dependencies on-demand**, which allows to reference rarely used functionalities anywhere in the application without any impact on the initial download.
+On the contrary, **asimo approach is to load dependencies on-demand**, which allows to reference rarely used functionalities anywhere in the application (with their type) without impacting the initial download, as the actual implementation will be loaded on-demand.
 Besides asimo allows to group JS modules into bundles independently from the code structure (in other words the code doesn't need special attention to support efficient progressive load)

 ## Why should you use asimo?